Share this post

 Changes in marital status

 Reevaluating life insurance after a divorce or loss of a spouse is a good idea.
-While you may find you now require less life insurance, this may not be the case if you have children—as they will remain your primary financial obligation.
-Regardless, it’s recommended you first guarantee your children are financially stable before decreasing your life insurance coverage.
+While you may find you now require less life coverage, this may not be the case if you have children—as they will remain your primary financial obligation.
+Regardless, it’s recommended you first guarantee your children are financially stable before decreasing your life policy.

 Planning for college

-Life insurance helps ensure your child’s college plans remain feasible, should a loss occur.
-Having the right life insurance policy in place can help with your child’s tuition, as well as room and board.
+Life policies helps ensure your child’s college plans remain feasible, should a loss occur.
+Having the right policy in place can help with your child’s tuition, as well as room and board.

 Planning for retirement